PawprintPrototyping/pawprintprototyping.org-hugo/content/english/pages/canary/_index.md

 ## Verification instructions

-You should follow [these instructions to download our gpg key and verify the keyid](#).
+You should follow [these instructions to import our gpg key and verify the keyid](/pages/canary/keys.html).
 Then you may follow these steps to verify this statement:

 1. Download the signed [canary statement](/pages/canary/canary-statement-signed.txt)
 1. Then run this command in a terminal: